-DOCUMENTS CHECKLIST Organizational Budget (Question #23) Organizational or Operating Budget is organizational/operating budget is a planning document used to predict expenses and allocate resources for your organization.
-It details both the costs that your organization will incur as well as the revenue you expect to receive over a set period of time.
-This is your organization's current or larger annual budget, typically separate from the Project Budget that seeks SBGP support.
-If you have a fiscal sponsor, please provide both the fiscal sponsor's organization budget and the mission-based organization's organizational operating budget.
-Project Narrative (Question #29) Please answer ALL 3 questions within your narrative: A) Describe the project that you are asking SBGP to fund, B) High quality outcomes the project will accomplish, C) Plan to measure the impact of the project, D) Additional narrative elements for capital requests only.
-Project Budget AND Budget Narrative (Question #30) Provide a line-item Budget AND Budget Narrative for the Proposed Project that you are asking SBGP to fund.
-Financial statements for the past two completed years or 990 tax return (Question #38) Provide audited financial statements from the previous two years.
-Explain any significant changes in the budget (percent increase or decrease) that may have occurred.
-If applicant does not have audited financial statements, provide both financial statement and a copy of the organization's most recent IRS Form 990 tax return.
-Examples of acceptable documents may include: 1) Provide audited financial statements from the previous two years.
-If applicant does not have audited financial statements, submit one of the following: a.
-Financial statements for two years (non-audited) and 990 form from previous year b. the Statement of Financial Position (Balance Sheet) and the Statement of Activities (Income and Expense Statement) c.
-Two completed 990 tax return from previous two years Board of Directors (Question #39) List board members, responsibilities and affiliations.
-Describe the board's financial support of the organization.
-Letter(s) of Support (Question #41) A letter of support is required from a community/neighborhood association that is based within SBGP' neighborhoods and has a legal address listed OR a 501c3 nonprofit that is based within SBGP' neighborhoods and has a legal address listed within the SBGP neighborhoods where you will carry out your Project.
-Letter(s) of Commitment (optional) Letters of Commitment specifically describe how or what your project partners will contribute to your project.
-A partner is any other nonprofit, service provider, or business that has formally committed to implementing the project with you.
-This commitment should also be implementing the project with you.
-This commitment should also be noted in Project Narrative, Project Budget and you must upload a commitment letter from each partner.
+DOCOM LINIS CITECKLIST Organizational Budget (Question #23) Organizational or Operating Budget is organizational/operat planning document used to predict expenses and allocate reorganization.
+It details both the costs that your organization of the revenue you expect to receive over a set period of time.
+Torganization's current or larger annual budget, typically separ Project Budget that seeks SBGP support.
+If you have a fiscal sponsor, please provide both the fiscal spondiget and the mission-based organization's organizational esources for your will incur as well as This is your trate from the onsor's organization Project Narrative (Question #29) Please answer ALL 3 questions within your narrative: A) Desc you are asking SBGP to fund, B) High quality outcomes the paccomplish, C) Plan to measure the impact of the project, D) elements for capital requests only. roject will Project Budget AND Budget Narrative (Question #30) Provide a line-item Budget AND Budget Narrative for the Proyou are asking SBGP to fund. oposed Project that Financial statements for the past two completed years or 990 tax return (Question #38) Provide audited financial statements from the previous two significant changes in the budget (percent increase or decre occurred.
+If applicant does not have audited financial statements, provide statement and a copy of the organization's most recent IRS Financials of acceptable documents may include: 1) Provide audited financial statements from the previous applicant does not have audited financial statements for two years (non-audited) apprevious year a.
+Financial statements for two years (non-audited) apprevious year b. the Statement of Financial Position (Balance Shees Statement of Activities (Income and Expense Statement of Two years (non-previous two years). ide both financial Form 990 tax return.
+Les two years.
+If ents, submit one of eand 990 form from et) and the ement) years Board of Directors (Question #39) List board members, responsibilities and affiliations.
+Describe financial support of the organization.
+Letter(s) of Support (Question #41) A letter of support is required from a community/neighbo that is based within SBGP' neighborhoods and has a legal 501c3 nonprofit that is based within SBGP' neighborhoods address listed within the SBGP neighborhoods where you Project. address listed OR a and has a legal Letter(s) of Commitment (optional) (Question #42) Letters of Commitment specifically describe how or what you will contribute to your project.
+A partner is any other nonprof or business that has formally committed to implementing the This commitment should also be noted in Project Narrative, I you must upload a commitment letter from each partner. it, service provider, ne project with you.